Introduction

 This discrepancy raises additional questions about TikTok’s data management practices and could potentially lead to further enforcement actions beyond the current fine.

-To understand the significance of this case, it's important to grasp how GDPR regulates international data transfers.
-GDPR's Chapter V outlines strict requirements for sending personal data outside the European Economic Area.
+To understand the significance of this case, it’s important to grasp how GDPR regulates international data transfers.
+GDPR’s Chapter V outlines strict requirements for sending personal data outside the European Economic Area, which are examined in depth in our cross-border data transfer GDPR guide.

-The primary mechanism for lawful transfers is an "adequacy decision" from the European Commission, which certifies that a particular country ensures an adequate level of data protection.
+The primary mechanism for lawful transfers is an “adequacy decision” from the European Commission, which certifies that a particular country ensures an adequate level of data protection.
+You can learn more about how the Commission evaluates countries in our overview of EU adequacy decisions and data protection standards.
 Currently, adequacy decisions exist for:

 For countries without adequacy decisions, like China, companies must implement additional safeguards through mechanisms such as Standard Contractual Clauses (SCCs).
 However, following the landmark Schrems II decision by the European Court of Justice in 2020, companies cannot rely solely on SCCs if the receiving country’s surveillance laws undermine the protection they provide.